Are you new to the world of investing and looking for an app that can help things easy for you?

 Opening an Account

-You’ll need to provide your Social Security number and information to facilitate linking your bank account with your Stash account.
+You’ll need to provide your Social Security number and other information to facilitate opening your account linking and linking your bank account with your Stash account.

 Assessing Risk Tolerance

-- Your age: The younger you are, the harder you’re likely to push the gas pedal.
-With age, risks become a bit more measured.
+- Your age: The younger you are, the harder you can push the gas pedal.
+With age, risks may become a bit more measured.

-- Investment time horizon: How long you plan to invest to reach your goals will also impact the risk you take on.
+- Investment time horizon: How long you plan to invest to reach your goals may also impact the risk you take on.

 - Investment goals: Are you looking to save for an education, secure your retirement, or just put your savings or tax refund to work?

-Once you have provided the required information, which should take no more than a few minutes, you can start investing.
+Once you have provided the required information, which should take no more than a few minutes, and successfully opened and funded an account, you can start investing.